 Let me start my first post under “Memoirs” by posting a very recent incident that again caused a pause in my blogging activity.
 Here is my personal account of how an almost tragic incident in my family life happened:

 It was 1:00 AM of September 21, 2010 when I was awakened from deep sleep by my cellphone ring.
 Our 31-year old son was on the other end telling me not to talk loud as he inform me that he is having again a severe chest pain.
 He lives near his workplace which is about forty (40) kilometers away from our family residence.
 He was alone at their apartment at that time and had no one to help him.
 He has been under medical observation for a suspected cardiovascular trouble for the past one month and due for coronary angiogram to verify if there are blocked arteries in his heart.

 Suspecting a heart attack in progress, I had to maintain composure and asked him to be calm as I call for help to a brother-in-law (married to my first-degree cousin) who lives nearby.
+I ensured that I had first aid and cpr training kitchener‘s instructions.
 After three (3) tries, my brother-in-law responded to my emergency cellphone call and proceeded to my son’s place.
 I asked him to rush my son to the nearest tertiary hospital while we (my wife and I) prepare for the 40-kilometer drive using a borrowed car from a distant relative.